What is negative gearing?

 Seek professional advice

-Being in a negatively geared position can be a daunting prospect for a first-time investor, but it’s extremely common, especially in a period when interest rates are quite high.
+Being in a negatively geared position can be a daunting prospect for a first-time investor, but it’s quite common, especially if interest rates are quite high at the time.
 When considering purchasing an investment property and potentially being in a negatively geared position, it’s best to discuss with your financial planner or accountant about what this may mean for your day-to-day cash flow and your expected return.

 Do your own maths and research

-Although we ask for advice from our accountant/financial planner when reviewing negative gearing, take the time to understand the advice being given by the professionals and crunch the numbers yourself.
+You should seek tax advice from your accountant/financial planner when considering a negative gearing strategy.
+You should also take the time to understand the advice being given by the professionals and crunch the numbers yourself.
 By knowing the math, this can give you an idea of what properties to consider purchasing as an investment in the future.

 Keep capital growth in mind